 Unless otherwise noted, each grant recipient must submit semi-annual reports on the progress made during the previous period in implementing its grant project.
+Annually, each grant recipient must submit the Federal Financial Report, standard form 425 (SF-425).
 In addition, each community will be required to submit a final report on its project to the Department, and 10 percent of the grant funds will not be reimbursed to the community until such a final report is received.
 Additional information on award administration for selected communities will be provided in the grant agreement.
-If an applicant is selected for an award of greater than \$500,000 over the period of performance, the post-award reporting requirements reflected in 2 CFR Part 200 Appendix XII - Award Term and Condition for Recipient Integrity and Performance Matters will apply.
+If an applicant is selected for an award of greater than \$500,000 over the period of performance, the post-award reporting requirements reflected in 2 CFR Part